blakelead/kube-ipam/readme.md

 # kube-ipam

+## ⚠️ Disclaimer

+This project is a prototype and is intended for educational purposes only.
+It is not designed to be used in production environments.

+## Overview

 kube-ipam is an IP address manager designed to allocate external IPs to Kubernetes services of type LoadBalancer.

 ## Installation